MP Estate Planning UK

 Key considerations include:

-1. Identifying successors: Whether it’s a family member, employee, or external buyer.
+1. Identifying successors: Whether it’s a family member, key employee, or an external buyer — and considering lifetime transfers where BPR is available to reduce the IHT impact.

-By planning ahead, you can ensure that your business is passed on in a tax-efficient manner, securing your legacy and the future of your business.
+By planning ahead and acting before the April 2026 changes take effect, you can ensure that your business is passed on in the most tax-efficient manner possible, securing your legacy and the future of your business.

 Planning for Wealth Transfer

 Wealth transfer planning is a vital aspect of securing your family’s financial future.
-As an experienced team, we understand the importance of ensuring that your assets are distributed according to your wishes.
+As an experienced team, we understand the importance of ensuring that your assets are distributed according to your wishes — and protected from the threats that can erode a family’s wealth, including IHT, care fees, divorce, and family disputes.

 Importance of a Will

-A will is a fundamental document in estate planning, allowing you to specify how your assets should be distributed upon your passing.
-Without a will, the distribution of your estate will be determined by law, which may not align with your intentions.
+A will is a fundamental document in estate planning, allowing you to specify how your assets should be distributed upon your death.
+Without a will, the intestacy rules in England and Wales apply — and these rigid rules may not align with your intentions at all.
+For example, under the intestacy rules, unmarried partners receive nothing regardless of how long they have lived together, and assets may pass in ways you never intended.

 Reviewing Beneficiary Designations

-Regularly reviewing and updating your beneficiary designations ensures that your assets are transferred to the intended individuals.
-For more information on managing your estate effectively, you can refer to resources such as Fidelity’s wealth management insights or MP Estate Planning’s guidance on inheritance tax.
+Regularly reviewing and updating your beneficiary nominations ensures that your assets are transferred to the intended individuals.
+Life insurance policies should ideally be held in trust (such as a Life Insurance Trust) so the payout bypasses your estate entirely and avoids the 40% IHT charge.
+For more information on managing your estate effectively, see MP Estate Planning’s inheritance tax planning guidance.

-By planning for wealth transfer and seeking professional advice, you can ensure that your estate is managed in a way that minimizes tax liabilities and maximizes the inheritance for your beneficiaries.
+By planning for wealth transfer and seeking specialist advice, you can ensure that your estate is managed in a way that minimises tax liabilities, protects against foreseeable threats, and maximises the inheritance for your beneficiaries.

 Common Misconceptions About Inheritance Tax

-Many individuals harbour misconceptions about inheritance tax, often leading to uninformed decisions about their estate planning.
-As we navigate the complexities of inheritance tax, it’s essential to clarify these myths and understand the available exemptions to make the most informed decisions.
+Many individuals harbour misconceptions about inheritance tax, often leading to costly inaction or uninformed decisions about their estate planning.
+Let’s clear up some of the most common myths and explain the exemptions that are genuinely available.

 Myth-Busting